gem/oq-engine/docs/effective-realizations.rst

 The concept of effective realizations
 ==============================================

-The management of the so-called logic trees is the most complex concept in the OpenQuake-engine.
+The management of the logic trees is the most complex concept in the OpenQuake-engine.
 The difficulty lies in optimization
 concerns: it is necessary to implement logic trees in an efficient way, otherwise the engine will not be able to cope with large computations.

-To this aim we introduced the concept of *effective realizations*: there are very common situations in which it is possible to reduce the full logic tree of a computation to a much smaller tree, containing much less effective realizations (i.e. paths) than the potential realizations.
+To this aim we introduced the concept of *effective realizations*.
+The idea is that there are very common situations in which it is possible to reduce the full logic tree of a computation to a much smaller tree, containing much less effective realizations (i.e. paths) than the potential realizations.

-Reduction of the GMPE logic tree
+Reduction of the logic tree
 ------------------------------------

-The reduction of the GMPE logic tree happens when the actual sources do not span the full range of tectonic region types in the GMPE logic tree file.
+The reduction of the logic tree happens when the sources do not span the full range of tectonic region types in the GMPE logic tree file.
 This happens practically always in SHARE calculations.
 The SHARE GMPE logic tree potentially contains 1280 realizations,